 Yes, your personal information and smart meter data remains private.
 Energy data and personal information are protected by the National Electricity Law and the Privacy Act 1988.
 3

 With the introduction of the Australian Government’s Consumer Data Rights (CDR) in 2018, businesses must give customers better access to their transaction, usage and product data in a digital format (i.e. available through smart meters).
 The legislation also allows customers to have more control over the data that other businesses (i.e. energy providers) hold on their usage of products and services, with strong privacy safeguards and standards in place.

 Smart meters look similar to the older electricity meters you’re probably used to.
 While they’re similar in size, you’ll notice that most smart meters don’t have a dial and have a digital display.
 Of course, the exact appearance can vary between models and providers.

 Smart meters are becoming increasingly common across Australia and there are some cases where they will be your only option.
 For example, they’re automatically installed for new buildings and are often used to replace old or broken meters.

-Your electricity retailer, distributor or meter provider is responsible for your meter, depending on the state you live in.
-If you have any concerns, your retailer should be your first point of contact.
-The meter can’t control power outages or issues, and in these cases, the electricity distributor should be contacted.
+If you have any concerns, your provider should be your first point of contact.
+However, the meter can’t control power outages or issues.
+In these cases, the electricity distributor should be contacted.

 If your home or property has a manual reader that still works, your provider doesn’t have to install a smart meter at your request.7 In these cases, you can switch to a different provider that offers smart meters.
 Compare your options before deciding on a new provider.

-Generally, no. Providing your plan doesn’t require a new meter, your distributer or meter data provider will continue to transmit electricity usage and data to the new provider.
-However, some providers may request that a new meter is installed e.g. to accommodate a solar PV installation or to allow monthly billing.
+Generally, no. Providing your plan doesn’t require a new meter, your distributor or meter data provider will continue to transmit electricity usage and data to the new provider.
+However, some providers may request that a new meter be installed e.g. to accommodate a solar PV installation or allow monthly billing.